 The revenue related to products requiring installation that is perfunctory is recognized upon transfer of control of the product to customers, which generally is at the time of shipment.
 Installation that is considered perfunctory includes any installation that is expected to be performed by other parties, such as distributors, other vendors, or the customers themselves.
-This analysis considers the complexity, skill and training needed as well as customer expectations regarding installation.
+This analysis considers the complexity, skill and training needed, as well as customer expectations regarding installation.

-We enter into arrangements with multiple performance obligations that arise during the sale of a system that includes an installation component, a service and support component and a software maintenance component.
-We allocate the transaction price of each element based on relative selling prices.
+We enter into arrangements with multiple performance obligations that arise during the sale of a system that could include hardware, software, installation, service and support, and extended maintenance components.
+We allocate the transaction price of each element based on the relative selling prices.
 Relative selling price is based on the selling price of the standalone system.
 For the installation and service and support performance obligations, we use the value of the discount given to distributors who perform these components.
 For software maintenance performance obligations, we use what we charge for annual software maintenance renewals after the initial year the system is sold.
-Revenue is recognized on the system sale based on shipping terms, installation revenue is recognized after the installation is performed, and hardware service and support and software maintenance revenue is recognized ratably over the term of the agreement, typically one year.
-Deferred revenue of \$1.8 million on December 31, 2022, includes service, support and maintenance contracts and represents the undelivered performance obligation of agreements that are typically for one year.
+Revenue is recognized on the system based on shipping terms, software based on delivery, installation and services based on completion of work and software maintenance and extended warranty support ratably over the term of the agreement, typically one year.

-When we sell software separately, we recognize revenue upon the transfer of control of the software, which is generally upon delivery, provided that only immaterial items in the context of the contract with the customer remain on our part and substantive acceptance conditions, if any, have been met.
+When we license software separately, we recognize revenue upon the transfer of control of the software, which is generally upon shipment, provided that only inconsequential performance obligations remain on our part and substantive acceptance conditions, if any, have been met.

 We recognize revenue when there is an approved contract that both parties are committed to perform, both parties rights have been identified, the contract has substance, collection of substantially all the consideration is probable, the transaction price has been determined and allocated over the performance obligations, the performance obligations, including substantive acceptance conditions, if any, in the contract have been met, the obligation is not contingent on resale of the product, the buyer's obligation would not be changed in the event of theft, physical destruction or damage to the product, the buyer acquiring the product for resale has economic substance apart from us, and we do not have significant obligations for future performance to directly bring about the resale of the product by the buyer.
 We establish a reserve for sales returns based on historical trends in product returns and estimates for new items.
-Payment terms are generally 30-60 days from shipment.
+Payment terms are generally 30 to 60 days from shipment.